cormacj/z80-smart-disassembler/README.md

 # Dependencies
-I use code https://github.com/lwerdna/z80dis as the disassembler engine.
+I use code from https://github.com/lwerdna/z80dis as the disassembler engine.